hatanlinh13/site/content/_index.md

 ---
 Hello friends!

 My name is [Hà Tấn Linh](https://tlh.dev) (or [Tan-Linh Ha](https://tlh.dev) if you prefer that way).
-I'm currently working as a software engineer at [OPSWAT](https://www.opswat.com).
+I'm currently working as a software engineer at [OPSWAT](https://www.opswat.com), my work focused on building new features for our [CDR](https://en.wikipedia.org/wiki/Content_Disarm_%26_Reconstruction) solution.
 Before that, I finished my honors program and received a bachelor's degree of Information Technology at [HCMUS](https://hcmus.edu.vn) in Vietnam.

-I've always had a big interest in low-level system programming and always dreamed that I will be able to contribute to the open source community in this particular area.
-But I never had a chance to start; or in other words, I was lazy :)
+Usually in my free time, I love to learn and do new things on my GNU/Linux-powered machine.
+My interested topics including system programming, networking and distributed systems; though I'm still a beginner in all of them.

-I know I must start somewhere.
-Therefore, I created this website to mark a starting point.
-I will try to write about my journey to system programming on this [blog](/blogs/); and hopefully, in a near future, I could have something proudly to share to the world via my [projects](/projects/).
+Welcome to my little corner!

 ---